 - Be Your Best

 When pupils are seen demonstrating these rules, the staff identify them and acknowledge with a positive class visual, giving them instant feedback when they are doing something positive.
-Pupils are then rewarded with certificates at the end of each week to take home, based on the 3 ‘Be Rules’.
-Pupils may be presented with one or more certificates during the week.
+Pupils are then rewarded with certificates at the end of each week to take home and receive one or more certificates during the week.

 If pupils display behaviour which is ‘Above and Beyond’ in Kindness, Respect or Being their Best, staff can arrange for a postcard to be sent home as an extra positive incentive.